da-dumont/personal-site/content/blog/working-with-me.md

 ## Welcome, and thanks for stopping by!

 Welcome and thank you for visiting this page.
 If you are reading this, you are likely a member of my immediate team or work with me.
 I have created this document to share my management style, philosophies, and expectations.
 I firmly believe that a company's success is built upon the relationships among its employees.
-I hope to establish a successful working relationship with you at LinkSquares.
+I hope to establish a successful working relationship with you at $Company.
 This is a living document that may evolve over time.

 ### A brief introduction about myself